-ALA Policy Manual 7.4.2 states that the "results of the meeting must be made public no fewer than 30 days after the meeting's conclusion."
-The minutes or meeting report must be posted at the Meetings Outside of Annual Conference or Midwinter Meeting Web site.
+ALA Policy Manual A.7.4.2 states that the "results of the meeting must be made public no fewer than 30 days after the meeting's conclusion."
+The minutes or meeting report must be posted at ALA Connect.

 ACRL committee chairs and section secretaries must send minutes for electronic meetings held outside of the Midwinter Meeting or Annual Conference to ACRL within two weeks of the conclusion of the meeting (even though they may not be approved by the membership until the next face-to-face meeting).
 ACRL committee chairs or section secretaries should follow the same procedures for distributing minutes to the membership as they do for minutes of face-to-face meetings.

 What other considerations should be taken into account when scheduling synchronous virtual meetings?

 Sections must hold their Advisory Council, Council, or all-committee meeting after all virtual section committees have met so that chairs can communicate the results of the official business conducted to Executive Board and section at large.